JustM4nu/Loggi/README.md

 **Loggi** is strictly for **educational purposes only**.
 It is intended to help users learn about scripting and automation, and should only be used in safe, controlled environments where its usage is allowed. **Do not use this tool in any harmful or malicious way.**

 By using this program, you agree that you are solely responsible for any consequences, legal or otherwise, that arise from its use.
-I, the author, am not liable for any damage, data loss, or issues that occur through the use of **Loggi**.
+I, the author, am not liable for any damage, lawfull actions or issues that occur through the use of [**Loggi**](https://github.com/JustM4nu/Loggi).

 Please always ensure that you are following legal guidelines and ethical practices when using this tool.